 Aluminium is now being used in cables at an increasing rate.
 Although reduced cost is the main incentive to use aluminium in most applications, certain other advantages are claimed for this metal.
 For instance, because aluminium is pliable, it has been used in solid-core cables.
-Aluminium was under as a conductor material for overhead lines about seventy years ago, and in an insulated form for buried cables at the turn of the century.
-The popularity of aluminium increased rapidly just after the Second World War, and has now a definite place in electrical work of all kinds.
+Aluminium was under as a conductor material for of the century.
+The popularity of aluminium increased rapidly just after the Second War, and has now a definite place in electrical work of all kinds.

-8.1 CONDUCTORS:
+CONDUCTORS:

-Conductors as found in electrical work are most commonly in the form of wire or bars and roods.
-There are other variations, of course, such as machined sections for particular electrical devices (e.g. contactor contacts).
-Generally, wire has a flexible property and is used in cables.
-Bars and rods, being more rigid, are used as busbars and earth electrodes.
+Conductors as found in electrical work are most commonly in the form of wire bars and roods.
+There are other variations, of course, such as machined sections for ticular electrical devices (e.g. contactor contacts).
+Generally, wire has a flexible perty and is used in cables.
+Bars and rods, being more rigid, are used as busbars and electrodes.
 In special form, aluminium is used for solid-core cables.

 Wire for electrical cables is made from wire-bars.
-Each bar is heated and passed through a series of grooved rollers until it finally emerges in the form of a round rod.
-The rod is then passed through a series of lubricated dies until the final diameter of wire is obtained.
-Wires of the sizes generally used for cables are hard in temper when drawn and so are annealed at various stages during the transition from wire-bar to smalldiameter wire.
+Each bar is heated and passed though a series of grooved rollers until it finally emerges in the form of a round rod.
+The rod is then passed through a series of lubricated dies until the final diameter of wire to btained.
+Wires of the sizes generally used for cables are hard in temper when drawn as one annealed at various stages during the transition from wire-bar to small-timeter wire.
 Annealing involves placing coils of the wire in furnaces for a period until the metal becomes soft or ductile again.

 Copper wires are often tinned.
 This process was first used in order to prevent the deterioration of the rubber insulation used on the early cables.
-Tin is normally applied by passing the copper wire through a bath containing molten tin.
-With the increasing use of plastic materials for cable insulation there was a tendency to use untinned wires.
+Tin is normally applied passing the copper wire through a bath containing molten tin.
+With the increasing of plastic materials for cable insulation there was a tendency to use untinned wires.
 But now many manufacturers tin the wires as an aid in soldering operations.

 Untinned copper wires are, however, quite common.
-Aluminium wires need no further process after the final drawing and annealing.
+Aluminium wires need no further crocess after the final drawing and annealing.

-All copper cables and some aluminium cables have conductors which are made up from a number of wires.
+All copper cables and some aluminium cables have conductors which are made from a number of wires.

 These conductors are two basic types:

-- stranded

-- Bunched.
+- stranded - Bunched.

 The latter type is used mainly for the smaller sizes of flexible cable and cord.

 The solid-core conductor (in the small sizes) is merely one single wire.